Tearsheet

 AI Analysis | Feedback

-Mr. Leathers has served as Chairman since May 2021 and CEO since May 2016.
-He was Vice Chairman from 2020-2021 and President from 2011 to January 2024.
-He has over 30 years of experience in the transportation and logistics industry, having joined Werner Enterprises in 1999.
-Throughout his tenure, he has held integral roles, including establishing the company's Mexico operations and overseeing all asset operating groups.
-Prior to joining Werner, he was employed by Schneider National for eight years, where he was based in Mexico City and was one of the first foreign members of Mexico's trucking association (CANACAR).
-He is also the founder and board member of PlaySmart Leadership Academy, an Omaha non-profit for youth.
+Derek J. Leathers has more than 30 years of experience in the transportation and logistics industry, with 25 years at Werner Enterprises.
+He was appointed CEO in May 2016 and Chairman in May 2021.
+Throughout his tenure at Werner, he has held integral executive management roles, including establishing and developing the company's Mexico cross-border operations and leading the launch of Werner Global Logistics.
+Before joining Werner in 1999, Mr. Leathers was employed by Schneider National for eight years, during which time he was based out of Mexico City and was one of the first foreign members of Mexico's trucking association (CANACAR).
+He holds an economics degree from Princeton University.

-Christopher D. Wikoff, Executive Vice President, Chief Financial Officer and Treasurer
+Christopher D. Wikoff Executive Vice President, Treasurer and Chief Financial Officer

-Mr. Wikoff has served as Executive Vice President, Chief Financial Officer, and Treasurer since April 2023.
-He brings over 20 years of finance leadership and business transformation experience with public and private multinational companies.
-Before joining Werner, Mr. Wikoff served as Executive Vice President and Treasurer of West Technology Group (formerly Intrado Corporation), a cloud-based, global technology company, where he was responsible for strategic finance, accounting, treasury, tax, investor and lender relations, and multiple finance shared service centers.
-At West Technology Group, he was instrumental in leading the company's finance and business transformation, as well as numerous capital market transactions, acquisitions, and divestitures.
-He also held various financial leadership roles over sixteen years with Lucent Technologies, Avaya, and CommScope.
+Christopher D. Wikoff was appointed as Executive Vice President, Treasurer, and Chief Financial Officer of Werner Enterprises in April 2023.
+He brings over 20 years of finance leadership and business transformation experience from public and private multinational companies.
+Prior to joining Werner, Mr. Wikoff served as Executive Vice President and Treasurer of West Technology Group (formerly Intrado Corporation), where he was responsible for strategic finance, accounting, treasury, tax, investor and lender relations, and multiple finance shared service centers in the U.S., Europe, and Asia.
+At West Technology Group, he was integral in leading finance and business transformations, as well as numerous capital market transactions, acquisitions, and divestitures.
+Before West, he served as Vice President, Finance and Treasurer at CommScope (Nasdaq: COMM) from 2003 to 2015 and held various corporate and divisional finance leadership roles with Avaya from 2000 to 2003.

-Mr. Downing has served as Executive Vice President and Chief Operating Officer since January 2023.
-He previously served as Senior Vice President of Dedicated since 2016, and Vice President of Specialized Services since 2012.
-Since joining Werner Enterprises in 1998, he has also held roles in Operations, Marketing, and Logistics.
-Mr. Downing was in the United States Air Force from 1991 to 1998.
+Eric J. Downing has served as Executive Vice President and Chief Operating Officer at Werner Enterprises since January 2023.
+He joined the company in 1998 and has held various roles in Operations, Marketing, and Logistics.
+Previously, he was Senior Vice President of Dedicated since 2016 and Vice President of Specialized Services since 2012.
+Mr. Downing served in the United States Air Force from 1991 to 1998 and holds a degree in criminology and criminal justice from the University of Nebraska – Omaha.

 AI Analysis | Feedback